GXtechnic/Documentation/Team_Documents/Network Statement.md

 |:----------------:|:----------------:|:-------------:|:---------------:|:-------------:|

-  4.
-  * Physical Network Design
+## Physical Network Design

   1. On-Premise resources
+        * As Globex continues to expand and partner with new companies to provide more capabilities, assessment of acquired Information Technology assets may prove to be inadequate for incorporation to either the GCC or GINI.
+In these cases, allowances must be made to bring the existing facilities up to a minimum standard while a transition plan is approved and implemented.
+        * Proper cataloguing of this equipment is essential to provide consistent support during the transition period.

   2. Globex Cloud
+       * Ideally all new acquisitions with be compatible with the GCC Infrastrucutre outlined in this Network Architecture Design Statement.

 ## Evaluation Result & Discussion

-  1. Yearly Assessment
+  1. Yearly Assessments of this Network Architecture Design Statement will be conducted to keep pace with emerging trends, threats and opportunies to reduce Globex's attack surface.

 ## Version Control:
 * 06/21/2023 - Ben Hobbs